Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 Quality of Life:
 - Added an alert for the Vernissage.
 - Improved various project descriptions with tooltiped modifiers to show what the projects do.
+- Added State references to the exotic animal tooltips in the UI.